firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/nami.md

 - First-generation frames have shown weld cracking; later 72/40 chassis add gussets, giving buyers a visual checklist when sourcing used NAMI decks.[^14]
 - Handmade 22 S hybrids need machine work and inspection of fork clearances, and water sealing should be rechecked whenever machining exposes fresh metal.[^11]
 - High-voltage experiments above stock (26 S or more) demand validated controllers—confirm CAN, throttle, and hall health before blaming firmware for traction loss.[^7]
+- Avoid 12" AliExpress rim swaps without suspension mods—the community expects spring interference and rubbing, so 65 mm front / 80 mm rear LY combinations remain the safe default for wide-hub conversions.[^rim_warning]
+- Tubeless Ambrosini rims can burp air after potholes; reseat by pulling the valve core, blasting the bead with a compressor, and cleaning debris before reinflating.[^burp_fix]

+## Tires & Wheel Fitment
+- PMT’s rain tread in 90 mm and 100 mm widths costs about $80 per tire but remains the go-to upgrade when riders need wet grip over cheaper slicks.[^pmt_rain]

 ## Build Checklist for New NAMI Projects
 1. **Audit the harness** – verify all 6 mm bullets are fully seated, confirm XT90 condition, and plan any XT150/QS8 upgrades before reassembly.[^5]